bitloops/bitloops-language/examples/README.md

 #### Postman

-So we recomend to test the application with a client tool that supports both.
+So we recommend to test the application with a client tool that supports both.
 Such tool could be [Postman](https://www.postman.com/product/what-is-postman/).

 You may find tutorials on how to use **Postman** for REST and gRPC requests below: